OCCeLearning/concat/README.md

 This script was put together to allow the user to quickly put all excel files that should be "merged" into one directory/folder, execute the script, and receive one file with the all of the rows from all of the files.

+**Notes**

+1. This script expects the data to be on a sheet named "RawData."
+(Adjust the script as needed)

 ## How to Use this Script

 1. Download/Clone the repository.